jenkinsci/electricflow-plugin/README.md

 # Plugin overview

 The CloudBees CD plugin allows to integrate features and APIs and from CloudBees CD/RO directly in your Jenkins instances.
 From running piplelines that compile your applications to deploying them, the CloudBees CD plugin help reduce the inherant complexity of continuous deployment and release orchestration.
-For more information on the capabilities of this plugin, refer to [Features](#plugin-features).
+For more information on the capabilities of this plugin, refer to [Plugin features](#plugin-features).

 # CloudBees CD/RO version dependencies